noms-ops/noms-command/README.rst

 You can bypass the "vault" by running **noms** with the ``--plaintext-identity`` option.
-This has the effect of caching these credentials permanently (well, until they are no longer good).
+This has the effect of caching these storing these permanently (well, until they are no longer good).
 You should only use this option to generate an identity file for service (non-interactive) accounts that need perpetual access to a web service.
-The file will appear in the ``~/.noms/identities`` directory in a file named for the SHA-1 hash of the munged authentication realm and domain.

 Such a saved identity file can be provided with the ``--identity`` option to **noms** for non-interactive use.